-When you file for bankruptcy, investigations will be done to ensure that you are indeed bankrupt and that you are not making anything up.
-After it has been verified that you are bankrupt, and you are experiencing difficulties agreeing with the lender then you can file for bankruptcy and avoid foreclosure.
+When you file for Bankruptcy, investigations will be done to ensure that you are bankrupt and not making anything up.
+After it has been verified that you are bankrupt and experiencing difficulties agreeing with the Lender, you can file for Bankruptcy and avoid foreclosure.

 10. Seek professional help

-A professional will help you understand some of the options that you have on foreclosure.
+A professional will help you understand some of your foreclosure options.

-There are different mortgage programs that you can get into after a mortgage finance professional has helped you understand fully the available options.
-The final decision is now on your coat but you can involve the professional to help you in making a well-informed decision.
+There are different mortgage programs that you can get into after a mortgage finance professional has helped you understand the available options fully.
+The final decision is now on your coat, but you can involve the professional to help you make a well-informed decision.

 11. Modify the mortgage

 Mortgage modification is one of the easiest ways to help you avoid foreclosure.